quorten/rpihw/README.md

 Background Info
 ---------------

-This is first large-scale Raspberry Pi hardware project.
+This is my first large-scale Raspberry Pi hardware project.
 The original overly large goals of my Raspberry Pi hardware project was to have one Raspberry Pi hardware device with all imaginable peripheral interfaces I could ever conceivably need, so I could just plug in what I need for a particular session.
 But, since that's too large sweeping of a goal to achieve... let's simply state what my actual design does.

 This is my first iteration at designing a Raspberry Pi SPI devices board.
 The path to this real implementation started out by playing